Ernst Graf zu Reventlow: DVFP and NSDAP involvement

-In 1924 Reventlow and Albrecht von Graefe broke from the German National People's Party (DNVP) to form the German Völkisch Freedom Party (DVFP) which was both more Völkish and left-wing than the conservative DNVP.
-Both men were elected to the Reichstag as DNVP deputies, though in May 1927 Reventlow quarreled with the more conservative Graefe and left the party to join the NSDAP (Nazi Party), bringing over his faction en bloc, including Bernhard Rust, Franz Stöhr, and Wilhelm Kube, each of whom were to enjoy prominent roles in the Nazi Party.
-This greatly improved the NSDAP position in northern Germany, where the DVFP had always been stronger than the NSDAP, and by the end of 1928 the DVFP had for all intents and purposes ceased to exist.
+In 1924, Reventlow and Albrecht von Graefe broke from the German National People's Party (DNVP) to form the German Völkisch Freedom Party (DVFP) which was both more Völkish and left-wing than the conservative DNVP.
+Both men were elected as deputies to the Reichstag at the elections of May and December 1924.
+Reventlow first represented electoral constituency 13 (Schleswig-Holstein) and then was elected from the DVFP national electoral list.
+However, in May 1927, Reventlow quarreled with the more conservative Graefe and left the party to join the Nazi Party (NSDAP), bringing over his faction en bloc, including Wilhelm Kube, Christian Mergenthaler, Bernhard Rust and Franz Stöhr, each of whom were to enjoy prominent roles in their new party.
+This greatly improved the NSDAP position in northern Germany, where the DVFP had always been stronger than the NSDAP and, by the end of 1928, the DVFP had for all intents and purposes ceased to exist.

-Reventlow’s group quickly allied itself with the more socialistic wing of the NSDAP headed by Gregor Strasser which favored genuine socialistic measures and an alliance with the Soviets against the western democracies.
-Though a power in the party to the end, this group became less influential as Hitler turned to overt militarism and antisemitism after attaining power.
+Reventlow's group quickly allied itself with the more socialistic wing of the NSDAP headed by Gregor Strasser, which favored genuine socialistic measures and an alliance with the Soviets against the western democracies.
+Though a power in the party, this group became less influential as Hitler turned to overt militarism and antisemitism after attaining power.

+At the 1928 parliamentary election, Reventlow was elected from the NSDAP electoral list as one of the first 12 deputies elected to the Reichstag formally under the Nazi Party banner.
+He was continually reelected and retained his seat until his death, representing electoral constituency 2 (Berlin) from the July 1932 election onward.

 Reventlow was never liked or trusted by Hitler, but his personal popularity was substantial and Hitler chose not to cross him but to ignore him.
 Reventlow was never given a high party office nor, after the seizure of power, was he given any government post.
 Though often critical of government policies, he was allowed to publish his newspaper, Der Reichswart, until his death in 1943.